dunglas/DunglasTodoMVCBundle/README.md

     php app/console doctrine:schema:create

 Done!
-Open *http://localhost/app_dev.php* in your browser and try this Symfony implementation of TodoMVC.
+Open *http://localhost/app_dev.php/* (don't forget the trailing slash) in your browser and try this Symfony implementation of TodoMVC.

 Compile the client side-code
 ----------------------------